-Mr N J Dunlop of Auckland, barrister Dr N R Judson of Wellington, psychiatrist, and Ms P Tangitu of Rotorua, general manager, health
+Mr N J Dunlop of Auckland, barrister

+Dr N R Judson of Wellington, psychiatrist, and

+Ms P Tangitu of Rotorua, general manager, health

 S107 provides that the three members of the Review Tribunal shall from time to time elect one of their numbers to be the Convener of the Tribunal.
-Mr N J Dunlop has been the elected Convenor since July 2002.
+Mr N J Dunlop has been the elected Convenor from July 2002 until the end of the report year.